The Accidental Time Machine

 - Bolt of Divine Retribution: Carried out by the Jesus AI with Kill Sats.

-- Civil War: What led to the formation of the Christian theocracy.
+- Civil War: What led to the formation of the theocracy.

-- Church Militant: Used to form a Christian dystopia.
+- Church Militant: Used to form a dystopia.

 - Divided States of America: By the 22nd century, the United States is divided down the middle, with sane Jews occupying the west and evil Christians occupying the east.

-- Dystopia: The Christian theocracy in the 22nd century.
+- Dystopia: The theocracy in the 22nd century.

 - God Guise: An AI pretends to be Jesus and may even believe it.